Back to the US: How new rules for British visitors will work after travel ban lifts

 “For example, if a passenger’s flight is at 1pm on a Friday, the passenger could board with a negative test that was taken any time on the prior Tuesday or after.”

-For the avoidance of doubt, you cannot use a free NHS test; it must be paid for privately.
+For the avoidance of doubt, you cannot use a free NHS lateral flow test; the test-to-travel must be paid for privately.
 Nor can you use a provider where you simply email in a photograph of you and the test result; this arrangement is open to fraud.

 After studying the CDC’s stipulations it is clear that a medically conducted and documented test is the best way forward.